 We weren’t born with wounds.
 We experience ruptures relationally.
 Therapeutic healing, therefore, happens relationally.
-My groups fundamentally incorporate real world issues related to sexualuality, identities, social and cultural issues as well as family of origin.
+My groups fundamentally incorporate real-world issues related to sexuality, identities, social and cultural issues, and the family of origin.
 Our society teaches us to look for similarities when relating.
 This is fine, but it creates a problem related to how we have little skill to tolerate or even understand the significance of difference.
 In groups, members develop skills to work with the realness of difference.
-We co-create safe-enough spaces for self-actualization and new, significant kinds of relationship experiences.
+We co-create safe-enough spaces for self-actualization and new, significant relationship experiences.
 In this way, members experience new kinds of intimacy and belonging.
 This then translates into outside relationship-building.

 **My groups are run through queer and feminist praxis.
-We explore issues of connection, disconnection, power and formative life experiences with their impacts on sexuality, relationships, identity and the fluidity in different contexts.
+We explore issues of connection, disconnection, power, and formative life experiences with their impacts on sexuality, relationships, identity, and fluidity in different contexts.

 Group Therapy: 2 weekly options

-Feeling stuck or want to explore aspects of your sexuality and/or your relationships?
+Feeling stuck?
+Want to explore aspects of your sexuality and/or your relationships?

-Want to deepen connection to desire, who you are, and/or how to piece together older identities with current ones?
+Want to deepen connection to desire, who you are, and/or how to play in relationship with other people to feel more alive and more pleasure?

 • Members co-create safe-enough spaces to practice grounding, develop insight and work on developing new relational tools.